mamqek/Vue-Chat/docs/index.md

 ## Database

-Vue-Chat supports SQLite, MySQL, and PostgreSQL.
+AIOChatWC supports SQLite, MySQL, and PostgreSQL.
 It includes migration utilities to set up and manage the database schema.

 - **SQLite**: Ideal for quick setups or local development.
 - **MySQL/PostgreSQL**: Recommended for production environments.